subvisual/guides/code-review/README.md

 * Review whether new scheduler (`cron`) tasks have been added and whether there is a related todo in the project management system to add it during the staging and production deploys.
+* Review whether there are new requirements being added to the production or staging machine.
+This includes new software packages, new secret keys in the app's environment, background services, network configurations, etc. Ensure that the author or the SysAdmin makes the necessary server changes to accommodate the new code.